Revere, Massachusetts: 21st century

 As of 2000, the city had the 19th highest percentage of Brazilians in the U.S. (tied with Sea Ranch Lakes, Florida, and Malden, Massachusetts) at 1.7% of the population.

 As of 2010, 27% of the residents of Revere were born outside of the United States.
 Many of them originate from North Africa, Asia, Europe, and Latin America.
 The 2010 percentage of foreign born residents is twice that of 1990.

 In May 2017, the city was host to its first Moroccan Cultural Day celebration, which took place on Shirley Avenue.
 The city's Moroccan community was estimated to account for at least 10% of the population, as of May 2019.
-Following the outbreak of the coronavirus pandemic, the community organization, "Moroccan American Connections in Revere" (Lead by Fadi El Asri) supplied the city with hand-made Tagine.
+Following the outbreak of the coronavirus pandemic, the community organization, "Moroccan American Connections in Revere" (MACIR) supplied the city with hand-made protective masks.

 Geography and transportation

-Revere borders the towns of Winthrop and Chelsea, and the Boston neighborhood of East Boston to the south, Everett and Malden to the west, Saugus and Lynn to the north, and the Atlantic Ocean to the east.
+Revere borders the towns of Winthrop to the southeast, the city of Chelsea to the southwest, the Boston neighborhood of East Boston to the south, Everett and Malden to the west, Saugus and Lynn to the north, and the Atlantic Ocean to the east.
 According to the United States Census Bureau, the city has a total area of 10 sqmi, of which 5.9 sqmi is land and 4.1 sqmi (40.98%) is water.

 The completion in 1838 of the Eastern Railroad (later the Boston & Maine), and in 1875 of the Boston, Revere Beach & Lynn Railroad, signaled the beginning of rapid population growth for the town and the development of the beach as a summer resort.

 The MBTA Blue Line terminates in Revere, with stops at Wonderland, Revere Beach, and Beachmont.